Russia: Shooting reported near FSB intelligence offices in Moscow | DW | 19.12.2019

-A shooting broke out near the headquarters of Russia's FSB security service in Moscow, Russian media have reported.
-Videos posted on social media showed armed officers running through the streets.
+A shooting broke out near the headquarters of Russia's domestic security agency in Moscow, Russian media reported.
+At least one FSB officer was killed while two others were severely wounded.

 An unknown gunman opened fire near the headquarters of Russia's Federal Security Service (FSB) in Moscow on Thursday evening, Russian media reported.

-FSB said in a statement that the gunman has been "neutralized" and that authorities are working to identify him, Russian news agency Interfax reported.
+In a statement, Russia's top security agency said that the gunman has been "neutralized" and that authorities are working to identify him, Russian news agency Interfax reported.

-The statement added that people were "injured" in the shooting, but did not comment on how many or whether there were any other fatalities.
+One FSB officer was killed, and at least two other officers were badly wounded in the shooting, Interfax reported citing the FSB and the Health Ministry.

 Local media reported that at least one person was killed and that the shooter used a Kalashnikov automatic weapon.